“Out of sight, out of mind”…

 What happens when you eat meat that contains antibiotics, growth hormones and feed additives?

+Antibiotic resistance in people is the direct result of growth hormones and medications given to cattle & pigs raised for slaughter.
 Ingesting this meat has been shown to cause reproductive system interference, growth disruptions, hormone imbalances & development of cancer. *E-Coli risk is heightened in mechanically tenderized meat because the pathogen can be driven into the center of the meat during the tenderizing process.
-For more info about consuming meat: http://www.peta.org/blog/bacon-apologists-prove-that-meat-is-addictive/
+Not only is meat cancerous, it’s even addictive!

 How does the resulting urine and manure affect our environment?